notapixelstudio/starship-olympics/README.md

 All the resources hereby cited are free and royalty-free.
 Made by the community or contributors.

-## LICENSE

-All the code used in this project is opensource and under the MIT License so you can use any part of it on your games developped in GodotEngine (that is also under the [MIT License](https://godotengine.org/license)).

 ### Game Assets and Third party